pingcap/docs-cn/dev/how-to/deploy/tidb-binlog.md

     | release-2.1 | 2.1 version | The latest 2.1 stable version.
 You can use it in the production environment (recommended). |
     | master | master version | This version includes the latest features with a daily update. |

-2. Use the following command to download the corresponding branch of TiDB-Ansible from the [TiDB-Ansible project](https://github.com/pingcap/tidb-ansible) on GitHub.
+2. Use the following command to download the corresponding branch of TiDB Ansible from the [TiDB Ansible project](https://github.com/pingcap/tidb-ansible) on GitHub.
 The default folder name is `tidb-ansible`.

     - Download the 2.0 version: